CEO and Owner

-Christine Tridente Fahey (CEO and Owner) knew she had a “language thing” when she started correcting the grammar on the backs of cereal boxes and needed to bring a laundry basket to the library every week to get all the books home.
-This love of language led to two degrees in Applied Linguistics, including a Master’s from Boston University, and 17 years and counting in the educational publishing industry.
-At home, she specializes in answering questions like, “Mommy, why does non-fiction mean ‘true’ when non- means ‘not’?” and “Can we just tell whoever invented the apostrophe that it looks too much like a comma?” and “Who do you think would win in a duel: Rapunzel or Yoda?”
+Christine knew she had a “language thing” when she started correcting the grammar on the backs of cereal boxes and needed to bring a laundry basket to the library every week to get all the books home.
+This love of language led to two degrees in Applied Linguistics, including a Master’s from Boston University, and over 20 years in the educational publishing industry.
+At home, she specializes in answering questions like, “Mommy, why does non-fiction mean “true” when non- means “not”?” and “Can we just tell whoever invented the apostrophe that it looks too much like a comma?” and “Who do you think would win in a duel: Rapunzel or Yoda?”
 (Answers may vary.)

-Jennifer Strazdins (COO) has fond childhood memories of gathering her dolls around a table, not to drink invisible tea, but to complete the math worksheets she authored.
+Jen has fond childhood memories of gathering her dolls around a table, not to drink invisible tea, but to complete the math worksheets she authored.
 Jennifer studied Mathematics at the College of the Holy Cross, where she completed the Teacher Education Program (TEP).
-She has spent over 15 years developing mathematics content for education.
+She has spent almost 20 years developing mathematics content for education.
 Jennifer strives to provide learners with the tools to go from “I can’t do math!” to “I can — and I did!”

-Lance Deschenes (Senior Project Director, ELA) has a background in early childhood education and cognitive psychology.
+Lance has a background in early childhood education and cognitive psychology.
 For twenty-plus years he exercised his creativity and honed management skills as a pastry chef in Boston, Chicago, and New York.
 Back in the field of education, he wants to share his passion for literature and reading with young people and create learning materials that are good food for children’s brains.

-Katherine Follett (Project Director, Science and ELA) grew up in a small town in Vermont, where she cultivated loves for both reading and the outdoors.
+Project Director, Science and ELA Kate grew up in a small town in Vermont, where she cultivated loves for both reading and the outdoors.
 She studied English at Amherst College and received her MFA in Fiction at Emerson College.
-She has been writing and editing educational materials since 2002, applying her experience as an amateur naturalist into science and science-focused ELA materials.
+She has been writing and editing educational materials since 2002, applying her experience as an amateur naturalist to science and science-focused ELA materials.
 She spends her time off traveling to wildernesses around the world.